Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, South Morang - North had a median income among taxpayers of $54,958.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, South Morang - North SA2 had a median income among taxpayers of $54,958.
 The average income stood at $64,078.
-Nationally, the median was $54,892 and the average was $73,761.
-In Greater Melbourne, these figures were $54,892 and $73,761 respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for South Morang - North would be approximately $61,641 (median) and $71,870 (average) as of September 2025.
-Census data shows household incomes rank at the 80th percentile with a weekly income of $2,242.
-Distribution data indicates that 41.3% of locals (5,495 people) fall into the $1,500 - $2,999 income category, which is similar to the broader area where this cohort represents 32.8%.
+This was just below the national average and compared to levels of $54,892 and $73,761 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $61,641 (median) and $71,870 (average) as of September 2025.
+Census data reveals household incomes rank at the 80th percentile ($2,242 weekly).
+Distribution data shows that 41.3% of locals (5,495 people) fall into the $1,500 - 2,999 income category.
 High housing costs consume 15.3% of income.
-Despite this, disposable income ranks at the 80th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+Despite this, disposable income ranks at the 80th percentile and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income